Lien Khu IV (Administrative District IV) was located just South of Hanoi and ranged roughly until Da Nang in Central Vietnam.

 Another overprint type has been found that is also attributed to Lien Khu IV.
 It states “Viet Nam, Dan Chu, Cong Hoa, 50xu VN” is printed in red and the overprint is found on Indochina Michel Nr.
 291. Given the 0.50D nominal it would have to fall into the same time period as the above stamps (Fall of 1947 to January of 1948).
 The stamp has so far only been observed mint so it is not known if this stamp was ever released or if it is even an official issue of Lien Khu IV.
 Michel list it under NZV I.

 Michel Nr.
-NZV 1-4 all all significantly more scarce than what the Michel price suggests.
+NZV 1-4 are all significantly more scarce than what the Michel price suggests.
 Also the editor questions the Michel prices for used stamps.
 Virtually all the genuine stamps the editor has ever seen are mint and he is only aware of the above genuinely used stamp.
-If you have any used stamps the editor would be very interested to receive a scan copy of them.
+All other used stamps have the typical corner CTO cancel that is impossible to verify.
+These were most likely applied with stolen cancels much later.
+If you have any genuinly used stamps which show city and date, the editor would be very interested to receive a scan copy of them.

 Here is the mint version of Michel Nr.
 NZV 5a Type I).

 Here is a cancelled version of Michel Nr.
-NZV 5a Type I) but the corner cancel looks very much like a cancel to order.
+NZV 5a Type I) but the corner cancel looks very much like a cancel to order that was applied with stolen cancel outside the time period.

 Here is the mint version of Michel Nr.
 NZV 5b Type II).